The Board is responsible for formulating, reviewing and approving the Company’s strategies, budgets and corporate actions.

 All board members have significant experience in the financial services industry and in investments.
 The Board believes they have the requisite mix of skills and experience to successfully execute the business strategy in order to meet the Company’s objectives.

-Appointed on 1 July 2014: Chair of Audit and Remuneration Committees.
+Appointed on 6 November 2019: Chair of Audit Committee.

 Originally appointed a non-executive director in August 2011, and appointed CEO in July 2012.

 Given the small size and complexity of the Company and the limited resources, the Board has not appointed external consultants to evaluate the performance of the directors and board overall.
-The Company is currently suspended from trading pursuant to an announcement dated 26 July 2018.
-The Board acknowledges that it is non-compliant with its processes to evaluate the performance of the Board but it is committed to implementing procedures and measures to comply with this aspect of the QCA Code prior to the recommencement of trading in its shares on AIM.
+The Board acknowledges that it is non-compliant with its processes to evaluate the performance of the Board.

 - Promote a corporate culture that is based on ethical values and behaviours